 Dean Kern: Nice to be here and thank you.

-Jennifer Capestany: And I’m really glad you’re here, because I myself have some questions about architecture and its role in digital transformation.
-I know it to be very vital, but I don’t know a lot about the bones of how it works, what it accomplishes and what kind of real value that it brings to a digital transformation project.
+Jennifer Capestany: And I’m really glad you’re here because I myself have some questions about architecture and its role in digital transformation.
+I know it to be very vital, but I don’t know a lot about the bones of how it works, what it accomplishes, and what kind of real value it brings to a digital transformation project.
 Can you kind of get us started, just by framing that out a little for me?

 Jennifer Capestany: Right.